openUC2/UC2-STORM-and-Fluorescence/README.md

 the beam can be positioned into the center of the field of view.
 The filter cube has filters adapted to the laser and the fluorophores used in the experiments.
 The mount for the laser, the lens, the mirror as well as the filter cube can all be 3D printed.
+The schematic and actual photograph of the layer within the setup are shown in the **setup building figure**.
 <!---
 ![](./IMAGES/image6.png)
 --->